the-game-bureau/WordFleet/rules_pnp.md

 # WORD FLEET
-## Pen & Paper Edition
+### Pen & Paper Edition
 ### Rules of Engagement

-**For 2 Players • Ages 10+ • 15-30 Minutes**
+**For 2 Players • Ages 8+ • 15-30 Minutes**

----

 ## WHAT YOU NEED TO PLAY
-- 2 Battle Trackers (downloadable from https://thegamebureau.com/wf)
+- 2 Battle Trackers (downloadable from [thegamebureau.com/wrdflt](https://thegamebureau.com/wrdflt))
-- 2 pencils
+- 2 Pens or Pencils
 - 2 Highlighters (optional)

 ---

 ## OBJECT OF THE GAME
-Be the first Captain to destroy all 5 of your opponent's Word Ships by calling out letters and declaring words correctly.
+Victory goes to the first Captain who destroys all 5 enemy Word Ships by discovering their letters and successfully declaring each complete word.

 ---